Shellyne Rodriguez: New York Post incident

-On Tuesday, May 2, 2023, Rodriguez confronted students which had set up a table of anti-abortion pamphlets, calling it propaganda and tossing the papers off the table.
+On Tuesday, May 2, 2023, Rodriguez confronted students which had set up a table of anti-abortion pamphlets near an art studio on the 11th floor of the North Building, calling it propaganda and tossing items off the table.
 Rodriguez issued an apology after Hunter College requested that she do so.

 On May 23, 2023, a New York Post reporter and a photographer went to her home to interview and photograph her about the story.
-Se held a machete to one of the reporters' necks and threatened them.
+A spokesperson for Rodriguez said they did not identify themselves and did not use the intercom to gain access to knock on her unit's door.
+She held a machete to one of the reporters' necks and threatened them.
 She followed the journalists as they went back to their car and chased the photographer with the machete.
 Part of the confrontation was captured on a Post employee's dashcam.
 She was subsequently fired by Hunter College and the School of Visual Arts and arrested on charges of menacing and harassment.

 In October 2023, Rodriguez took a plea deal.
 Through the deal, her misdemeanor charge of menacing will be withdrawn after she completes six months of behavioral therapy.

 In January 2024, Rodriguez was fired from Cooper Union.